vedang-patil-23/DeltaFrame/README.md

 ## Project Background & Learning Journey

 DeltaFrame is the next step in my ongoing exploration of financial technology and web app development.
-My approach is to build, break, and rebuild—learning by doing, making mistakes, and iterating.
+My approach is FAFO (fuck around and find out)—learning by doing, making mistakes, and iterating.
 This project is a direct result of that philosophy.

 ### Experiments and Evolution
 - **Initial Storage with CSV:** I began by storing trades and holdings in CSV files for simplicity and transparency.
 This allowed for easy inspection and quick prototyping, but quickly revealed limitations in reliability, scalability, and data integrity.